-The Outreach Team seeks out young people living on the streets, in single room occupancies, or those at-risk of becoming homeless.
-The Outreach Team is the “face” of Covenant House Vancouver.
-They build trust with the youth and encourage them to access our programs where they can get something to eat, clothing, an outside referral or just a friendly conversation.
-Housing workers and Mental Health Clinicians are also available.
+The Outreach Team seeks out young people living on the streets, in Single Room Occupancies (SROs), or those at-risk of becoming homeless.
+The Outreach Team is the “face” of Covenant House Vancouver, building trust with the youth, and encouraging them to access our programs where they can get something to eat, clothing, a friendly conversation, or an outside referral.
+Housing workers and Registered Clinical Counsellors are also available.

-Our 63-bed Crisis Program offers safe housing, food, clothing and counselling to young people aged 16-24 who are ready to make a change in their lives.
+Our 63-bed Crisis Program offers safe housing, food, clothing and counselling to young people aged 16 – 24.
 We take care of their immediate needs first, which are usually medical attention, food and rest.
-We encourage youth to create their own plan for independence, and support them to achieve their goals and dreams.
+We encourage youth to create their own plan for independence and we support them every step of the way.

-This is a transitional living program for young people who need housing, structure and support as they strive toward independence.
-We teach basic life skills that many of us take for granted, such as budgeting, cooking, cleaning and goal-setting.
+Rights of Passage (ROP) is a transitional living program for young people who need housing, structure and support as they strive toward independence.
+Basic life skills most of us take for granted: budgeting, cooking, cleaning and goal-setting are taught.
 We also provide emotional support and counselling.
-We are proud to report that 100% of youth in Rights of Passage transition off the street.
+We are proud to report that 100% of youth in ROP transition off the street.

 After 13 years of service, we gave a heartfelt “thank you” to our now retired Board Chair, Sean Muggah and welcomed our new Board Chair, Allan Seckel.

 We broke ground on our second purposely-designed building at the intersection of Drake and Seymour Streets.
 This second new building will be another safe and welcoming place for youth.

 We hosted a roundtable on homelessness and housing initiatives with Parliamentary Secretary to the Minister of Families, Children and Social Development, Adam Vaughan and Member of Parliament, Hedy Fry.